The start of the expedition with Oasis Overland. Some details about the truck and journey.

 The porcelain throne does not exist here yet except in expensive hotels and places where there are tourists.
 Instead, you have the hole in the ground jobbie.
 Some of these can be quite ok while others can be totally gross.
 Most are somewhere in between.
 The ok ones have paper, a lockable full-size door, and a flushing mechanism.
 The not so ok ones have no door, no loo roll and no flush; you bring your own water to multitask the various functions carried out there, if you get my meaning.

 And then there’s the toilet paper.
-Plumbing here and in a lot of ex-soviet countries cannot handle toilet paper so instead of flushing it down the loo you are asked to deposit it in a little bucket or bin placed nearby.
+Plumbing here, and in a lot of ex-soviet countries, cannot handle toilet paper so instead of flushing it down the loo you are asked to deposit it in a little bucket or bin placed nearby.
 Imagine a busy loo, lots of paper deposited there, hot, hot, hot weather and no ventilation.
 Imagined it?
 Want to move on?
+OK, moving on…

 How I rate a loo depends on my FRA score.
 When I’m at home in Dublin, my FRA scale is usually zero, the lowest.
 The further east, or sometimes south, I travel, the higher my FRA score.
 If my FRA is low, I’m very picky about what jacks I use but the higher it is, the less discriminating I am.

 A few days ago, in Tashkent, my FRA was five, the highest ever.
-The battle between the need to evacuate and my will to hold tight and not have an accident was beginning to tip to the advantage and need was beginning to triumph over will.
-And then, like a gift from the gods, I came across a restaurant with a WC sign and gratefully, crossed-leggedly made my way towards it wondering what I would find when I arrived.
-Would the gods smile favourably on me and would I find a gleaming porcelain throne with a crushed velvet seat, white fluffy towels and scented warm water to wash my hands with afterwards or would it be a ‘long drop’ one, a toting plank on the ground over a pit.
+The battle between the need to evacuate and my will to hold tight and not have an embarrasing accident was beginning to tip to the advantages of immediate evacuation and need was beginning to triumph over will.
+I hobbled around, kneecaps velcroed together, managing to carry off a passable impression of an arthritic duck, looking for Shangri-la, Valhalla, the golder temple or, at a pinch, a working loo.
+And then, like a gift from the gods, I came across a restaurant with a WC sign.
+Rainbows and shooting stars radiated outwards from it, a celestial choir sang in the background accompanied by a full orchestra, a phantasmagorical orgasm, of sorts, was immanent.
+I gratefully, crossed-leggedly, made my way towards it wondering what I would find when I arrived.
+Would the gods smile favourably on me and would I find a gleaming porcelain throne with a crushed velvet seat, white fluffy towels and scented warm water to wash my hands with afterwards or would it be a ‘long drop’ one, a tottering plank on the ground over a pit.
 You do the business and the resulting offerings, falling at various rates of descent depending on the force of the propellant, is deposited ploppingly into an open pit a meter or two below.
 The smell is indescribable so I won’t attempt to describe it.
 However, when the FRA score is five, desperation overcomes the revulsion.

 Anyway, it wasn’t an open pit.
 Instead it was just like a western loo from a cleanliness point of view.
 It was still a squat type one but with toilet paper and a lockable door.
 I gave full grateful expression to my EBS which soon became a thing of the past with a lingering olfactory presence in the present.
 Phew.
 Whew.